cowgirl-coding/node_live_midi/README.md

 + Run `npm install` from inside the project directory

 + Run `node ./utils/logPorts.js` to see available ports.
-Make sure the number at the end of `setup.js`, line 3 corresponds to the port you want to send midi data out to.
+Make sure the number at the end of `setup.js`, line 3, corresponds to the output port you want to send midi data out to.

 + Run `node` to start the Node REPL

-+ Run `.load .setup.js` and try `note(64)`.
-You should get a middle C!
++ Run `.load ./setup.js` and then try running `note(64)`.
+This will send a middle C note to your midi device!

++ Use the `play()` and `stop()` functions to start and stop the loop.
+Set the `tempo` variable to change the iteration speed.

 + Load functions and note arrays from other files, such as `transpositions.js` and `scales.js` as needed.